WordPress/gutenberg/docs/design/block-design.md

 ![An example Gallery block placeholder but with intense, distracting colors and no instructions](./placeholder-dont.png) **Don't:**
-Avoid branding and relying on the title along to convey instructions.
+Avoid branding and relying on the title alone to convey instructions.

 ### Selected and Unselected States